How to Do a Quitclaim Deed in Georgia

 When you purchase a tax deed in Georgia, you don’t get immediate ownership of the property.
 The owner has one year to redeem it by paying the back property taxes owed plus a 20% penalty.

-If you’d like to learn more about investing in tax delinquent property, there’s no one more qualified to teach you than Ted Thomas, America’s leading authority on tax lien certificates and tax defaulted property investing.
+If you’d like to learn more about investing in tax-delinquent property, how to transfer property, quitclaim deeds, and real estate ownership, there’s no one more qualified to teach you than Ted Thomas, America’s leading authority on tax lien certificates and tax-defaulted property investing.

 Ted Thomas is the only one who provides full support and complete training with home study courses, Q&A webinars, live tutorials, workshops & web classes, and personal one-on-one coaching.